 Need in Deed’s community partners bring the “real world” into the classroom.

 Every year, we invite individuals from local government agencies, nonprofit organizations, and higher education and health institutions to step into Need in Deed classrooms across the city.
-Bringing “real world” insights and expertise, Need in Deed community partners field students’ questions, listen to their ideas, and help them think about solutions to the issues they care about.
+Bringing “real world” insights and expertise, Need in Deed community partners field students’ questions, listen to their ideas, and help them think about solutions for the issues they care about.

 We also call on community partners as we explore with our teacher partners ways to improve teaching and learning or to understand issues that affect students and schools.